 - If you are meeting an online friend who you only so far know through Internet, be careful about what you eat and drink during the meeting.
 Remain cautious about sedatives mixed in food or drinks.

 - Beautiful as you are, you may get tempted to share your photos in all sorts of dresses and poses.
 Please be cautious and make sure that your photos are not publicly available.
 You can set the visibility limits of anything you post on Facebook.
-Set your photos to be only visible by your friends.
+Set your photos to be visible only to your friends.

 - Do not post photos of yours that show a lot of skin.
 How much is too much, however, depends on the society you live in.